Looking for Answers?

 Although these are the basic minimum requirements, the boating experience for each version of the private boat captain’s license varies slightly.

 5 Can I get my Six-pack captain’s license online?

-You can use an online course to study for your Six-pack captain’s license but are required to attend a proctored exam in person to complete your license.
+You can use an online course to study for your Six-pack captain’s license, then remote test online.
 The Mariners Learning System suite of USCG-approved courses offers an alternative to having to take time off, drive to a classroom, and sit in a class with an instructor.
 These courses are structured for those pursuing a professional career in commercial boating operations and for recreational boaters wishing to increase their knowledge.

 The test for the OUPV/Six-pack captain’s license is challenging and requires you to possess a lot of knowledge about being a boat captain, but it is less difficult if you prepare.
 Some captains report that the questions related to plotting are especially hard and recommend studying those thoroughly.
 If you take the Mariners Learning System course, you will have a good sense of what the questions on the exam will be and should be well-prepared.

 Next Steps for Getting Your Operator of Uninspected Passenger License

 If becoming a USCG licensed boat captain sounds right for you, here's what you can do next: